Brunohfc/car-repair/README.md

 # car-repair

-The app will simulate a repair car and the client will recive a resume about the service
+The app will simulate a repair car and the client will recive a resume about the service.